 Although distraction osteogenesis is widely used, the procedure has a 30 percent complication rate.
 Doctors and researchers can measure how many millimeters the bone has been stretched, but they don’t know much about how that stretching ends up loading the fragile new tissues growing with the gap or ends up affecting how stiff and strong those tissues become.

-To tackle these unknowns, Morgan has collaborated for various studies with Thomas Einhorn, a School of Medicine professor of orthopedic surgery and biochemistry, an ENG professor of biomedical engineering, and chair of orthopedic surgery and chief of orthopedic surgery at Boston Medical Center, and Louis Gerstenfeld, a School of Dental Medicine research professor of biochemistry, as well as with students in Morgan’s lab.
+To tackle these unknowns, Morgan has collaborated for various studies with , a School of Medicine professor of orthopedic surgery, biochemistry, and biomedical engineering and chair of orthopedic surgery and chief of orthopedic surgery at Boston Medical Center, and , a School of Dental Medicine research professor of biochemistry, as well as with students in Morgan’s lab.

 No one-size-fits-all procedure